Once upon a

 I wish...

-BAKER'S I we might have a child.
+BAKER'S I wish we might a child.
 I wish...
 I wish...

-You to go to the Festival?
+You wish to go to the

-The poor girl's had died,
+The girl's mother had died,

 What, you, Cinderella, the The Festival?!